Jat Sidhu (Muslim traditions) in India

 Prayer Points

-Ask God to save key Jat leaders who will begin a disciple making movement among their people in the 2020s.
+Ask God to save key Sidhu Jat leaders who will begin a disciple making movement among their people.

-Pray for Jat leaders to recognize the blessings that Christ offers their families and communities.
+Pray for Sidhu Jat leaders to recognize the blessings that Christ offers their families and communities.

 Scripture Prayers for the Jat Sidhu (Muslim traditions) in India.